Organization of the United States Marine Corps: Relationship with other uniformed services

 Since the U.S. Marine Corps and the U.S. Army both believe that their combat capabilities overlap each other, they have both historically viewed the other branch as encroaching on their capabilities and have competed for money, missions, and fame.
+The Marines grew to a field strength of six divisions during World War II, including the 5th Marine Division and the 6th Marine Division.
+Both were disbanded after the war.

 Most significantly, in the aftermath of World War II, Army efforts to restructure the American defense establishment involved the dissolution of the Marine Corps and the folding of its capabilities into the other services.
 Leading this movement were such prominent Army officers as General Dwight Eisenhower, who later became the President of the United States, and Army Chief of Staff George C. Marshall.

-The Marine Corps is a branch of the Department of the Navy along with the U.S. Navy.
 Both the Chief of Naval Operations (CNO) and Commandant of the Marine Corps (CMC), heads of their respective services, report directly to the Secretary of the Navy (SECNAV).
 As a result, the Navy and Marine Corps have a close relationship, more so than with other branches of the United States Armed Forces.
 Recent whitepapers and promotional literature have commonly used the phrase "Navy-Marine Corps Team".